Protections when you raise a concern

 Protections when someone raises a concern about you

-We respect your rights as an aged care worker.
-If we receive information about you that raises questions or concerns, we’ll:
+We respect your rights as an aged care worker or responsible person.
+If we receive information that raises questions or concerns about your behaviour, we’ll:

-- let you ask questions and give us any other information
+- let you ask questions and give us other relevant information

-- give you the chance to respond to information about you before we decide what to do.
+- give you an opportunity to respond to the concerns we have raised with you before we decide what to do.

 - by calling us on 1800 951 822.

-We deal with all complaints fairly and without bias.
+We deal with all complaints and feedback about us fairly and without bias.

 For information about how we make sure our actions, decisions and processes are fair, see our: